sapegin/washingcode-book/manuscript/book.md

 - Mutation makes code harder to understand: at any time, an array or object may have a different value, so we need to be very careful when reading the code.
 - Mutation of function arguments makes the behavior of a function surprising.

-_Immutability_ or _immutable data structures_, meaning that in order to change a value we have to create a new array or object, would solve this problem.
+_Immutability_ or _immutable data structures_, meaning that to change a value we have to create a new array or object, would solve this problem.
 Unfortunately, JavaScript doesn’t support immutability natively, and all solutions are more crutches than actual solutions.
 But even just _avoiding_ mutations in our code makes it easier to understand.

 Also, don’t forget that `const` in JavaScript only prevents reassignments — not mutations.
 We’ve discussed reassignments in the previous chapter, [Avoid reassigning variables](#avoid-reassigning-variables).